SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

         apk add curl
         curl -X POST http://localhost:8008/updateOrganizations
         ```
+    1. There are other data that may need to be applied directly to the database.
+These require site-specific scripts so are not included here.
+Examples include:
+        * Adjust assessment labels.
+        * Load instructional resources.

 ### Updating Applications
 When software updates are available there may be a number of steps involved in deploying them.